 The latest Cumulus has ASICS GEL cushioning units in the heel and forefoot, which absorb shock and create a smooth transition from landing to toe-off.
 A soft mesh upper and padded heel collar give the shoe a plush step-in feel, and additional flex grooves carved into the outsole allow your foot to bend naturally.

->

-> This year's Peg uses a React foam midsole, which is a proven performer.
+The updated Peg keeps it's React foam midsole, which is a proven performer.
 Nike uses React in some of its other popular running shoes, like the Nike React Infinity Run, because it delivers a smooth, bouncy ride and lasting durability.

->

-> Designers also used a new Zoom Air unit.
-The new Air unit in the forefoot is twice as thick as before to give you greater rebound right where your foot takes off.
+The Air unit in the forefoot is twice as thick as before to give you greater rebound right where your foot takes off.

->

-> The Altra Torin 4.0 is an easy riding neutral running shoe that beginners will love.
+The Altra Torin 4.0 is an easy riding neutral running shoe that beginners will love.

 Altra’s FootShape toe box highlights the shoe’s fit.
 The unique shape is wider through the forefoot and more rectangular at the toe, which mimics the shape of your foot.
 FootShape allows your foot to land and splay naturally and then push off with power.